These peanut butter protein balls are the ultimate no bake snack using just 4 ingredients! 10 grams of protein each and NO added sugar needed.

 Tips to make the best recipe

-- 6 months: Place the protein balls in a ziplock bag and store them in the freezer for up to 6 months.
+To freeze: Place the energy bites in a ziplock bag and store them in the freezer for up to 6 months.

 More healthy snack recipes to try